Space-Engineers-Modding/modding-reference/_doc/tutorials/tools/3d-modelling/seut/mountpoints/set-up-mountpoints.md

     Rotation of `Mountpoint Areas` is not saved as SEUT uses the bounding box of the area to save its size.
 There is **no real way to properly define diagonal mountpoint areas** of any kind for Space Engineers, as such SEUT does not support it either.
     </div></div>

-4. You can also add more `Mountpoint Areas` to a `Mountpoint Side` by using the `Add Area`-button in the `Main Panel`.
+4. You can also add more `Mountpoint Areas` to a `Mountpoint Side` by using the `Add Area`-button in the `Main Panel` with the respective side's empty selected.
 There is no hard limit on the amount of Areas you can add per Side, but **too many will have a negative effect on performance**.

     ![](/modding-reference/assets/images/tutorials/seut/mountpoints_add-areas.png)
 <br><br/>